satellitecomponent/Neurite/README.md

 ### The servers enable the local Vector Database, webpage/pdf text extraction, Wolfram Alpha Results, and Wikipedia Results.
 - The localhost servers require npm and Node.js
-- Without any servers running, Wolfram, Wiki, the Vector Database and Webpage extractions will not function.
+- Without any servers running, Wolfram, Wiki, the Vector Database, and Webpage extractions will not function.
 - All servers can be run with one command.
 Download the Localhost Servers folder, or find it in your cloned directory.
 Once navigated to the Localhost Servers folder in your command line, run
 ```
   node start_servers.js
 ```
 This will install and run all of the servers at once.
-They'll work on our Github pages host of Neurite, or any other way you locally access the interface.
+They'll work on our GitHub pages host of Neurite, or any other way you locally access the interface.

-As of our recent update, the servers now support an Ai proxy that connects Neurite to any inference backend.
+As of our recent update, the servers now support an AI proxy that connects Neurite to any inference backend.

 <p align="center">
 <img src="https://github.com/satellitecomponent/Neurite/assets/129367899/609781ec-7440-479a-859c-9248fd60644f" alt="neuritedemo1" width="60%">
 </p>

-### `Final Notes`
-- `Search`: Our distinctive search mechanism transports you through your intricate web of thoughts, directly zooming to the node you are looking for.
-The navigational experience isn't just a gimmick; it also helps to reinforce the spatial memory of where that piece of information resides within the larger framework.
-- `Saving`: Your networks can be saved within the browser cache, or downloaded as a .txt file.
-To re-load a downloaded save, in the save tab, drag the save (which should be a .txt file) into the save box at the top.
-Then click load on the imported file. 💾 Saving has been significantly enhanced!
-Now, node interactivity, fractal settings, neuralAPI tasks, and the Zettelkasten sync all fully restore when loading networks from the save tab...
-- `Zettelkasten and Mind Mapping`: Create nodes through custom-defined syntax, or create nodes through UI interaction within our fractal workspace, who's contents are bi-directionally linked to the main Zettelkasten document.
-- `Fractals`: We achieve real-time navigation of the Mandelbrot set by capturing a sparse set of points from the fractal and connecting them through SVGs.
-From there, we dynamically adapt the level of detail based on your viewport and cursor position.
-This evolving method is what ensures seamless fractal generation, interaction, as well as an expanding array of customizability options.

-Neurite realizes tapestry of thought reasoning for Ai, all within our innovative real-time Mandelbrot visualization.
+Neurite realizes a tapestry of thought reasoning for AI, all within our innovative real-time Mandelbrot visualization.
 - Talk to the custom GPT, [Neurite GPT](https://chat.openai.com/g/g-OT9IVbW8H-neurite) with access to Neurite's code and readme.
 (This is not the ai that interacts with Neurite itself)

 <table>